 Imagine the hot flood of adrenaline, that unpleasant tingling in the back of your arms.

-Mountain gorilla trekking in Volcanoes National Park is a peerless wildlife experience and one of Africa’s indisputable adventure highlights.
+Gorilla treks in Rwanda's Volcanoes National Park is a peerless wildlife experience and one of Africa’s indisputable adventure highlights.

 One moment you’ll be machete-bushwhacking through thickets of vines and bamboo, hiking up steep, rugged slopes full of sharp rocks, unyielding roots, and staggering ascents that transfer enormous amounts of strain to your pale, shaking thighs.